Djek2025/TetaNews/readme.md

 Application to browse news of Ukraine

 ## Overview
-App show the scrollable list of top news from Ukraine.
+App show the scrollable list of top news from Ukraine.<br>
-You can filtered news by text field on the top.
+You can filtered news by text field on the top.<br>
 News info item contain:
 * Title
 * Description
 * Source
 * Image
 * redirect button (in web browser app)

-Navigate to the full news into web browser by clicking on the button.
+<br>Navigate to the full news into web browser by clicking on the button.

 ## Libs
 * Dagger 2